Brooks Williams Live | Cast Theatre, Doncaster

 Whether arriving at the music of John Baumann via his band The Panhandlers or as an acclaimed solo artist, what you’re sure to find is a gifted Texan songwriter who manages to find poetic turns of phrase in the dust and grit of everyday life.
 Baumann’s latest album Country Shade, his third solo LP since his 2014 debut, will please a wide demographic of listeners from New Country fans to dyed in the wool Rockabillies.
 “Flight Anxiety”, for example, is rock n roll whilst the more tender “Daylights Burning” and “If You Really Love Someone” are sprawling country love songs, each containing gorgeous melodies and harmonies.
 Whilst the highlight of the album for this reviewer is the wonderfully infectious “Homesick for the Heartland”, with its tight rhythm and weeping lap steel guitar, it would be remiss of me to overlook the album’s closing track.
 “Grandfather’s Grandson” is one of those timeless, heartfelt songs that could only come out of the Lonestar State, and one that places Baumann beside the likes of Steve Earle and Rodney Crowell in that long line of true greats.

-Homesick for the Heartland is featured on this week’s edition of the Vaults radio show.
+Homesick for the Heartland is included on this week’s edition of the Vaults radio show.

 The Magpie Arc – EP3 | Collective Perspective